AlexandrovLab/SigProfilerTopography/README.md

 ```

 6. Within a python session, you can run the topography analyses as follows:

 	You must provide the mutation types in`mutation_types_contexts`  list for the ones you want to carry out topography analyses.
 You must provide the corresponding probabilities files in `sbs_probabilities_file_path`, `id_probabilities_file_path` and `dbs_probabilities_file_path` accordingly.
 These probabilities files must be output probabilities files of SigProfilerExtractor.

-For example, if you want to carry out topography analyses only for substitution (one base) and dinucleotide (two base) mutations then you must supply `subs_probabilities_file_path` and `dinucs_probabilities_file_path` with `mutation_types_contexts=['96', 'DBS']`.
+	For example, if you want to carry out topography analyses only for single base substitutions and dinucleotides then you must supply `subs_probabilities_file_path` and `dinucs_probabilities_file_path` with `mutation_types_contexts=['96', 'DBS']`.

-`96` stands for substitutions and `DBS` stand for dinucleotides and `ID` stand for indels.
+	By the way, `96` stands for substitutions and `DBS` stand for dinucleotides and `ID` stand for indels.
 This call also plots topography output figures.
 ```
 >>> genome= 'GRCh37'
 >>> inputDir = '.../your_input_dir/'